Here you can find the most common questions and answers about your trading account.

 Please note

 We can accept money transfers from a bank account in your name to your account with us.
-Please note we are unable to accept third party transfers.
+Please note we don't accept cash transfers from crypto organisations.

 We may ask you to provide further information and documentation on money transfers from certain countries, and in limited circumstances we may decide to decline the transfer.

-Please note the first transfer to your account must come from an account held in your name in one of the countries in this list.
+Please note the first transfer to your account must come from a bank account held in your name in one of the countries in this list.

 If you do not hold an account in one of these countries, please include a certified copy of your passport or EU ID card.
 The certification must be completed by an authorised authority (for example: Police Officer, Town-Hall, Embassy or Consulate, Notary, UK Solicitor, Foreign and Commonwealth office lawyers in the Middle East).
 The document must show your photo, signature and personal information pages, and the date, place, signature, name and position of the certifying authority.
 The certification can be made in English, French or German, otherwise an official translation of the document will be required.